kdnelson/Skippyzon/skippyzon/README.md

 ### My notes

+Firebase password: skippy1
-setup autosave delay after 500 ms in VCode rfce <Return> for component template (don't remember which package is neede for this.
+copy VCode sdetup for work IDE setup autosave delay after 500 ms in VCode rfce <Return> for component template (don't remember which package is neede for this.
 Go back in vid and find out) update project structure to how MyT did it
 Look for TODOs
+JS errors in key props
-function name() {} to name () => {}
+Bitching on App.js empty prop {} and empty dependancy array [], if I change it the login refresh fails function name() {} to name () => {}
-replace error popups with an error page standerdize the import list in each file
+replace error popups with an error page syle by component and not .css files standerdize the import list in each file
+Maybe...
 Add side action Toast (side tiles that showup after an action and then fade away) Animation slider buttons
-Animation "remove from cart" 1 second red highlight e.preventDefault(); // prevents the submit POST from refreshing the page firebase build firebase deploy
+Animation "remove from cart" 1 second red highlight e.preventDefault(); // prevents the submit POST from refreshing the page Replace firebase calls and use with dynamic seed data loaded into Redux Hide/disable checkout btn if cart is empty

-Left-off @ 5:07
+Left-off @ 7:03